Creating Buffers

 :read !date '%T'

-which inserts the current time at the current cursor location.
+which calls the external date command then inserts its output at the current cursor location.

 No-Name Buffers